 Creatine: loading + maintenance = more energy + muscles growth if trained right.

 So mct + coffee is great pre workout and helps you burn fat even more in ketosis.
-I don’t take it on days I don’t workout.
+I don’t often take it on days I don’t workout.
 Best described as a wheel chair ramp for people wanting to use body fat as energy.

 Don’t recommend unnecessary taking supplements.
 Eat real food.
+Never protein powders, fuck that shit.

 So to illustrate that you don’t have to take anything.
 Kinda like straps/belt.